koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 sudo firewall-cmd --reload
 ```

 1. Check the Suricata `threads` per interface.
-This is so Suricata doesn't compete with bro for cpu threads
+This is so Suricata doesn't compete with bro for cpu threads in `etc/suricata/rock-overrides.yml`
 ```
 %YAML 1.1
 ---